What Employers Need to Know about Making Changes to Employee Contracts

 The above applies where you are looking to change the terms of fewer than 20 of your employees:

-If you’ve got questions about anything to do with contracts of employment – from types of contracts and what to include through to varying terms and conditions – Citation can be by your side to lend a helping hand and an expert eye.
+If you’ve got questions about anything to do with HR Documentation, like contracts of employment – from types of contracts and what to include through to varying terms and conditions – Citation can be by your side to lend a helping hand and an expert eye.
+We have a range of Employment Law Services and HR Services to support your business.

 When you partner with us our team of HR & Employment Law experts can help you right from the very start.
 We’ll draft your contracts of employment, making sure everything is legally sound, we’ll keep you up to date with legal changes as and when they happen and we’re only ever a phone call away, 24/7, 365 days a year.

-If you think you could use our help, just give one of our team a call today on 0345 844 1111 and we can get the ball rolling.
+If you think you could use our help, contact us today, or just give one of our team a call today on 0345 844 1111 and we can get the ball rolling.

 Get more information